MingyangChen0211/Precedent-data/README.md

 ## Manuscript(Precedent) file

-caseset.xlsx is the theft data
+final_thef_data.xlsx is the theft data

-final rob data.xlsx is the robbery data
+final_rob_data.xlsx is the robbery data

 If you are going to use these data, please cite our work!